Home Remodelers in Charleston, SC

 High Cost-Value Ratio

-Studies show that nearly all of the cost of a mid-range two-story addition may be recovered at time of sale.
+Studies show that nearly all of the cost of a mid-range two-story addition may be recovered at time of sale, and it’s less expensive than purchasing a new house.

 While this might seem like a “no-brainer,” it needs to be mentioned.
 It is typically cheaper to build an addition than to buy a new home that equals the space of your existing house plus addition.
 At the very least, the closing costs involved with selling your old house and buying the new house would push this option over the top.